 This panoramic location of Kenmare is what attracts the tourists into it.
 There are also lots of awesome things to do in Kenmare aside from admiring its natural beauty.

 1.Learn the history from Kenmare Heritage Centre

-Kenmare Heritage Centre provides a integral insight into the history of the town.
-The tours cover several themes including famous people who visited this little town, the history and heritage of Kenmare and the effects of the Great Famine to the local people.
+Kenmare Heritage Centre provides an integral insight into the history of the town.
+The tours cover several themes including famous people who visited this little town, the history, and heritage of Kenmare and the effects of the Great Famine to the local people.

 Jun-Aug: 9am-6pm; Easter-May and Sep: daily except Thu and Sun 9.30am-5pm – closed in low season

 2.Feel the magic in Kenmare Stone Circle

 Known locally as The Shrubberies this is one of the largest stone circles in southwest Ireland measuring 17.4 x 15.8m and it is the only egg-shaped stone circle in Munster province.
 Stone Circles were built during the bronze age believed to be used for ritual and ceremonial purposes.